By Dr. Marilyn Maze

 Privacy Settings Tip

 The same “Gear” icon leads to Privacy Settings.
 The default in our community is that “Everyone” can see only your name and country.
 Those who are members can also see your credentials, job title, organization, city, and state.
 Notice that the default is to NOT show your email to anyone (because we think you will want to interact within this community).
-We have allowed non-members to see that there are other people from their own country who belong to this community, but not to know anything more than their names.
+We have allowed non-members to see that there are other people from their own country or area who belong to this community, but not to know anything more than their names.
 You can change these settings if you wish.
 Your visibility to others is completely within your control.

 Tags are an important way to focus your interaction on topics that matter to you.
 The main menu offers an opportunity to choose the tags that interest you.
 When you post, you will be asked to choose tags that are relevant to your message.
 By choosing tags, the people who care about those topics will see your message in their Realtime, Daily Digest, or Weekly Digest.
 Others can see your post when they log in.